Project Overview

 Retention strategies for FSL and FFL teachers: preparing and supporting new teachers

-The purpose is to provide resources, tools and support to new teachers in the English-language Public Schools Branch to help maintain and enhance French language skills in an English-language context.
-School principals are also provided with training and tools on how to support new French teachers.
+The purpose was to provide resources, tools and support to new teachers in the English-language Public Schools Branch to help maintain and enhance French language skills in an English-language context.
+School principals were also provided with training and tools on how to support new French teachers.

-A similar project is also being carried out in French First Language by the Commission scolaire de langue française (CSLF) French-language school board.
+A similar project was also being carried out in French First Language by the Commission scolaire de langue française (CSLF) French-language school board.

 Targeted Results